Mauricio Dubon Player Props: Astros vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.3 K/9, the ninth-best in the league.
+- The Blue Jays pitching staff is sixth in the league with a collective 9.5 strikeouts per nine innings.

-- The Blue Jays have the 19th-ranked team ERA across all MLB pitching staffs (4.63).
+- The Blue Jays' 4.86 team ERA ranks 22nd among all MLB pitching staffs.

-- Blue Jays pitchers combine to allow the third-most home runs in baseball (24 total, 1.5 per game).
+- Blue Jays pitchers combine to surrender the second-most home runs in baseball (26 total, 1.5 per game).

-- The Blue Jays will send Gausman (1-1) to the mound for his fourth start of the season.
-He is 1-1 with a 1.35 ERA and 25 strikeouts through 20 2/3 innings pitched.
+- The Blue Jays are sending Bassitt (1-2) to make his fourth start of the season.
+He is 1-2 with a 7.63 ERA and 12 strikeouts in 15 1/3 innings pitched.

-- In his most recent outing on Wednesday against the Detroit Tigers, the right-hander went eight innings, giving up three earned runs while surrendering five hits.
+- The righty's most recent appearance came on Thursday against the Detroit Tigers, when he went six innings, surrendering two earned runs while giving up four hits.

+- The 34-year-old has an ERA of 7.63, with 7 strikeouts per nine innings, in three games this season.
+Opponents are hitting .276 against him.

 © 2023 Data Skrive.
 All rights reserved.